 While your paint is drying, cut out your decorations from the adhesive foil.
 I am all about the love, so I put hearts on mine along with crafty words that remind me what each shelf is for.
 Note that the adhesive foil is pretty stiff, so I taped mine down flat on the mat with painter’s tape.
 I cut out a placement template.
-Both the decorations and template are in my free resource library.
+Both the decorations and template are in my free resource library (Design #63).

 Once your paint is dry, spray everything with clear acrylic sealer (to protect it from scratching and flaking) and assemble your cart.

 Now I taped on my templates to the front of my cart and used a pencil to indicate the position of the letters and hearts.
-To get the hearts on the other half of each shelf, I just moved the template over and lined them up with the previous ones I’d pencilled in.
+To get the hearts on the other half of each shelf, I just moved the template over and lined them up with the previous ones I’d penciled in.

 Then I applied my copper adhesive foil to my cart, following the light pencil marks I placed.